 Nonemergency number: 646-3311

-Handles walk-in and appointments for a broad category of medical needs, to include immunizations, doctor's visits, X-ray, laboratory, and pharmacy services.
+Handles walk-in and appointments for a broad category of medical needs, to include immunizations, doctor's visits, X-ray, laboratory, and pharmacy services, and psychological services.

 Nonemergency number: 646-1512

 If you have a general concern related to a facility, such as a stair tread that is loose, a tree limb that is hanging down, or lighting that is out, please call the Facilities and Services Work Order Desk at 646-7114.

 In accordance with the Student Handbook (Student Academic Grievance Policy), complaints related to grading and other academic issues, such as unfair treatment (not related to unlawful discrimination or harassment), should be directed to the individual or department most directly involved in the situation.
 Any student (whether currently enrolled or not) who believes that they has been unjustly treated within the academic process may proceed as far as necessary in the steps detailed in the Undergraduate Catalog and Graduate Catalog.

 The initial step is to appeal to the faculty member that is most directly involved in the matter.
 The student is to submit a written appeal to the faculty member within 30 days after the start of the semester following the semester in which the alleged grievance occurred.
 Semester in this case refers to fall and spring only.
 If the alleged grievance occurs during the summer session, the student is to submit an appeal no later than 30 days into the fall semester following the summer session in which the alleged grievance occurred.
 The faculty member and the student are to discuss the problem.
 The faculty member will submit a written report outlining their decision to the student and department head or appropriate unit designee within ten working days of receiving the student’s written appeal.